 – Access to Higher Education Certificate

-As a HSDC student studying HND International Travel and Tourism Management, you will have the opportunity to participate in a higher level of study to develop your understanding of the tourism and events sector.
-Within the first year of the course, you will study the International Travel and Tourism Level 4 pathway, followed by the Events pathway at Level 5.
+As an HSDC student studying HND International Travel and Tourism Management, you will have the opportunity to participate in a higher level of study to develop your understanding of the tourism and events sector.
+Within the first year of the course, you will study the International Travel and Tourism Level 4 pathway, gaining an HNC, followed by the Events pathway at Level 5 to achieve the HND.
 You will gain first-hand knowledge of the industry through the input of guest speakers and the experience of visiting differing tourism, events and hospitality organisations and locations.
 There will also be the opportunity to obtain further industry recognised qualifications, such as the Level 2 Personal Licence Course.
-In conjunction with undertaking the core course units, you will be developing your skills to a high level, including:

 - Research Project